 If you will have additional costs for the winter session (travel study, course fees, extra tuition charges, etc.), you will need to email SFS to request that your financial aid budget for spring be adjusted to incorporate these costs.
 Include the CRN(s) and/or course code(s) for your winter session courses in your email.
 Additional aid is generally in the form of a Parent PLUS loan or private education loan.

 Our office offers the best award possible based on funding availability, information submitted on the FAFSA, and for prospective students, their academic history.
 UVM does not hold aside funds for award negotiation, or based on award offers received from another college or university.
 The FAFSA uses prior-prior tax year information to determine a student's financial aid eligibility.
 Our office understands that some families may experience significant financial changes from one year to the next.
 In these situations, our office may re-evaluate a financial aid award to more accurately reflect the current financial situation of the family.

 We cannot consider:

 - private primary or secondary school tuition (may be considered if attendance is by necessity rather than parental choice)

-- high debt-to-income ration (credit card, car loan, primary residence mortgage, education loans, personal debt, etc.)
+- high debt-to-income ratio (credit card, car loan, primary residence mortgage, education loans, personal debt, etc.)

 - parent's college educational expenses or student loans